taoensso/truss/README.md

 To be clear: there's absolutely times when gradual typing provides a wonderful fit.
 Indeed, I've found the practical overlap between core.typed and Truss small and the two often complimentary.

 Experiment, weigh your options, choose whatever makes sense for your team and objectives.

-#### How does this compare to [@prismatic/schema]?

-Confession: I wrote Truss before Schema was published so I've never actually used it or looked at it too closely.

-Some superficial observations from looking at the README now:

-  1. Goals seem to be a superset of Truss? (incl. coersions, etc.)
-  2. Seems to be more declarative (separates structure from validation calls)
-  3. Seems to be more concerned with types than general (predicate) conditions?
-  4. Codebase and API both seem significantly more extensive?

-Would definitely encourage checking it out if you haven't!

 #### Why isn't there something like this for \<other programming language\>?